enatsek/Debian-Ubuntu/wordpress.md

 You should see the WordPress installation wizard.
 Follow the on-screen instructions to complete the setup.

 **Recommended Next Step:** For security and SEO benefits, consider adding SSL/HTTPS to your site.
-Refer to the [Certbot Tutorial](certbot.html) for instructions on setting up free Let's Encrypt certificates.
+Refer to the Certbot tutorial for instructions on setting up free Let's Encrypt certificates.